-A mountainous region with all the conveniences of a City, people travel here for a change of pace, oh, and for Songkran, which sees the population double during this 5-day festival.
+A mountainous region with all the conveniences of a City, people travel here for a change of pace, oh, and for Songkran festival, which sees the population double during this 5-day event.

-We were in Chiang Mai for Songkran and obviously visited the usual touristy parts, but we also did a few different things while enjoying this change of scene.
+We were in Chiang Mai for Songkran.
+There are plenty of things to do in Chiang Mai so we obviously visited the usual touristy parts, but we also did a few different things.

 So, as the famous Thai saying goes, this post is “same-same but different”.